Sirāt: Development

-Filming locations in the province of Teruel included the Rambla de Barrachina.
+Laxe had considered making a film based on the simple concept of "trucks crossing the desert".
+In 2011, he wrote a treatment about a truck race, which he likened to the TV series Wacky Races, but the project ultimately failed to materialize.
+While making his second feature film Mimosas, Laxe reconnected with rave culture, and decided to retool the concept for a new script about dancing.

 In November 2023, the film, which was still in development, received a production grant of €1.2 million from Spain's Institute of Cinematography and Audiovisual Arts.
-In January 2024, Movistar Plus+ disclosed a slate of five film projects to be produced by the platform (including Óliver Laxe's alongside Rodrigo Sorogoyen's, Icíar Bollaín's, Alberto Rodríguez's and Ana Rujas'), with traditional theatrical windows but whose end purpose would be airing on the Spanish streamer.
-Laxe described his then-untitled project as a story about "some rave attendees in Morocco among whom a father and son are searching for their missing daughter and sister", imagining it to be "very hypnotic, and very sensorial".
+In January 2024, Movistar Plus+ revealed the film as part of a five-project slate to be produced by the platform, with traditional theatrical windows but whose end purpose would be airing on the Spanish streamer.
+Laxe described his then-untitled film as a story about "some rave attendees in Morocco among whom a father and son are searching for their missing daughter and sister", imagining it to be "very hypnotic, and very sensorial".
 He also referred to the film as his "most political" and "most radical".
 The film had a reported budget of €6.5 million.

-Besides Sergi López and Bruno Núñez, none of the main cast members were professional actors, and were selected instead in a street-casting process led by costume designer Nadia Acimi.
+Besides Sergi López and Bruno Núñez, none of the main cast members were professional actors, and were selected instead in a street-casting process led by costume designer and casting director Nadia Acimi, Laxe's former wife and a raver herself.
+Jade Oukid, a French photographer, amateur filmmaker and seamstress, was found at a festival in Portugal.
+Tonin Janvier, a French street festival performer, spent a significant part of his life in West Africa and lost a leg in a motorcycle accident.
+Stefania Gadda, an Italian rancher who lives off-the-grid, was found in the Spanish town of Órgiva on the recommendation of local residents.

+Filming

+Filming locations in the province of Teruel included the Rambla de Barrachina.

 Principal photography took place in Spain and Morocco from May to July 2024.
-Because of funding technicalities, part of the filming was required to be shot in Spain, so locations that could stand in for desert areas in the Moroccan Atlas and Anti-Atlas were actively searched for in Spain.
+Funding technicalities required part of the film be shot in Spain, and as such locations that could stand in for desert areas in the Moroccan Atlas and Anti-Atlas were actively searched for in the country.
 Originally Los Monegros was considered as an option, but Laxe was persuaded to shoot instead in the Rambla de Barrachina by the coordinator of the Aragon Film Commission.
 Laxe described the area as "chiseled by the gods" and the place reportedly gave him ideas to tweak the screenplay.

 The production team filmed for a month in the provinces of Teruel and Zaragoza, before moving to Morocco for four weeks, where they filmed near Errachidia and Erfoud.
 Laxe stated that the production team faced intense heat and sandstorms while filming in Morocco.
-The film was shot on Super 16 mm film.
+One particular sandstorm broke most of the equipment and lenses, resulting in extensive reshoots.
+The film was shot by Mauro Herce on Super 16 mm film.